pianohacker/pachinko/DESIGN.md

 * It was too hard to come up with a hashing scheme that wasn't sensitive to word order or spelling.
 * The first digit of the resulting hash was used to pick a folder.
-This meant that folder assignment was effectively random, and meant some folders were left uselessly empty.
+This meant that folder assignment was effectively random and meant some folders were left uselessly empty.
 * The hex IDs were unwieldy.
 I tried several pronounceable-hash systems before giving up.

 #### Web UI
 The second version was a web UI with two big changes:
   * The content-aware hashes were completely abandoned.
 Picking items with a UI meant that their ID wasn't all that important.
-  * Items' size was recorded, and new items were assigned a bin based on how full each bin was.
+  * Items' size was recorded and new items were assigned a bin based on how full each bin was.

-This was far more effective, and worked well for both paper in filing cabinet and random junk in a set of boxes.
+This was far more effective and worked well for both paper in filing cabinet and random junk in a set of boxes.

 I only abandoned this version because maintaining a webapp is a grueling treadmill.
 I also didn't